-And to celebrate, we rounded up 10 of our favorite VR games which span a number of horror and thriller sub-genres.
+We rounded up 10 of our favorite VR games which span a number of horror and thriller sub-genres.

-Five Nights at Freddy’s VR: Help Wanted
+Five Nights at Freddy’s: Help Wanted

 Sólfar Studios’ rogue-lite bow-shooter is drenched in gothic horror.
 You fruitlessly battle against increasingly powerful monsters with your trusty bow, all in service of an achievement-based progression system that advances between sessions, revealing yet more unseen horrors.

 The Exorcist: Legion VR